 - Princess Cruises

 Many lawsuits against cruise ships and cruise lines are filed against the larger company that owns the vessel and employs the crew.
-These companies are ultimately responsible for the actions and mistakes of their crewmembers, and our lawyers work to hold these companies liable in court.
+These companies are ultimately responsible for the actions and mistakes of their crewmembers, and our cruise ship lawyers work to hold these companies liable in court.

 When suing a cruise line, it is vital to work with an attorney.
 Cruise lines are often represented by strong legal teams and insurance companies that will work to shut down claims or offer low-dollar settlements to help end a case without the hassle of defending themselves in court.
 These companies will also often seek confidential settlements, so that word of their mistakes is not highly publicized.
 It is difficult to go up against these companies and their legal teams on your own, especially if your only information about what your claim is worth comes from the defendant.